Certified Human Trajectory Prediction: Experiments

 \subsection{Results}

-\subsubsection{What is the accuracy and certified bound of different models and is there a trade-off between them?}
+We initially report the performance of the predictors and their smoothed counterparts utilizing the median aggregation function in the left part of \Cref{fig:median_baselines}.
+The figure shows the accuracy of models against the certified bounds, highlighting their accuracy with respect to robustness.
+Each point on the curves represents an instance of a smoothed predictor with a different hyperparameter $\sigma$.
+Therefore, changing $\sigma$ allows selecting a model instance with the desired trade off between accuracy and robustness.
+While the original models (dashed lines in the figure) lack guarantees, the smoothed predictors provide certified bounds, albeit at the expense of a modest increase in FDE (ranging from $1\%$ to $6\%$ for different predictors with the smallest $\sigma$).
+The figure also provides a way to compare the guaranteed robustness of different predictors.
+Given an FDE value, predictors with a smaller bound (\textit{i.e., }smaller FBD) have better guaranteed robustness.
+The figures show that while smoothed EqMotion and smoothed Autobot have similar bounds, smoothed D-Pool has a smaller bound for FDEs below $1.25$.
+Moreover, smoothed Social-Force has the largest bounds due to its significant sensitivity to input perturbations.

-We initially report the performance of the baselines and their smoothed counterparts utilizing the median aggregation function in the left part of \Cref{fig:median_baselines}.
-The figure shows the certified bounds of different models against their accuracy.
-Each point in the curves is an instance of a smoothed model with a different choice of the hyperparameter $\sigma$.
-Therefore, for any desired FDE (resp.
-FBD), we can select the corresponding FBD (resp.
-FDE).
-For instance, given a target FDE of $1.21$, the FBD of $0.76$, $0.77$ and $1.1$ are derived for Autobot, EqMotion and D-Pool, respectively.
-While the original models do not have any bounds, the smoothed models have certified bounds albeit at the expense of a modest increase compared to their original FDE ($1\%$ to $6\%$ for different baselines with the smallest $\sigma$).
+In the right part of \Cref{fig:median_baselines}, we show similar curves but using the mean aggregation function.
+Comparing the two sub-figures reveals that the median aggregator yields considerably smaller bounds compared to the mean aggregator, demonstrating the better alignment of the median with the trajectory prediction task.
+This is probably because trajectory predictors are sensitive to input noise, leading to diverse outputs.
+Consequently, mean aggregation is more susceptible to outliers, whereas the median is less affected.
+Therefore, for our subsequent experiments, we opt for median aggregation.
+Moreover, we have selected EqMotion as our main predictor due its superior performance.
+In the rest of this section, we report experimental results to answer the remaining research questions.

-We also observe that there is a trade-off between accuracy and robustness.
-By increasing $\sigma$, the bounds progressively tighten while the accuracy drops (see \Cref{eq:bounds1,eq:bounds2}).
-Note that the choice of the hyperparameter $\sigma$ allows users to tailor the certification bound according to their preferences.
-For instance, given a desired FBD of $0.72$, we can choose $\sigma$ of $0.32$, $0.28$ and $0.16$ for Autobot, EqMotion and D-Pool, respectively.
+\textbf{Is there a trade-off between accuracy and certified bound?} As shown by \Cref{fig:median_baselines}, by increasing $\sigma$, the bounds progressively tighten while the accuracy drops, indicating a trade-off between them (see \Cref{eq:bounds1,eq:bounds2}).
+Note that the hyperparameter $\sigma$ allows users to tailor the certified bound according to their needs.
+For instance, given a desired FBD of $0.72$, we can choose $\sigma=0.28$ for smoothed EqMotion.